Fostering sustainable and inclusive WASH marketing systems with informal settlements of the Pacific

 Key Areas of Work: Water, sanitation and hygiene (WASH)

-The possibility of WASH marketing systems as an approach to achieve WASH outcomes for Melanesian communities of the Pacific, in particular informal urban or peri-urban communities, is unknown.
+The approaches to fostering WASH marketing systems so they achieve WASH outcomes for Melanesian communities of the Pacific, in particular informal urban or peri-urban communities, was unknown.

-Acquiring this knowledge requires a multidisciplinary study of existing and emerging marketing systems in impoverished communities and their enabling environment.
-This needs to be underpinned by theories of marketplace dynamics and executed through participatory action research methods.
-This research will generate vital knowledge for Pacific WASH practitioners wanting to foster marketplace social action in communities.
+Acquiring this knowledge required a multidisciplinary study of existing and emerging marketing systems in impoverished communities, and their enabling environment.
+This was underpinned by theories of marketing dynamics and executed through participatory action research methods.
+This research has generated guidance for Pacific WASH practitioners and policy-makers wanting to foster WASH social action in communities.

 Key research questions

-Through action research with informal communities in Fiji, Solomon Islands, Vanuatu and Papua New Guinea, we plan to answer the following questions:
+Through action research with informal communities in Fiji, Solomon Islands, Vanuatu and Papua New Guinea, we addressed the following questions: